-Georgia hospitals lag in palliative care for the seriously ill, study findsJuly 11th, 2011 in Health /
+Georgia hospitals lag in palliative care for the seriously ill, study findsJuly 11, 2011 in Medicine & Health / Health

 Hospitals across the nation are increasingly implementing palliative care programs to help patients manage the physical and emotional burdens of serious illnesses, but a new University of Georgia study finds that 82 percent of the state's hospitals do not offer palliative care services.